ACI Artists, Writers and Scholars Residency

 From the Etruscans, who first settled Corciano more than 2,500 years ago (before the Romans existed) to Perugino, Raphael, and Piero della Francesca, to the contemporary artists who have settled in this region known for it's mystical beauty, Umbria has always been a place where transformative thought and creative possibility meet.

 Willem de Kooning once remarked "you learn a lot just by talking with other artists".
 Artists, art historians, critics, poets and writers have always benefitted when kind of ambient synergy exists.
-Historically, the collaboration between artists and writers has proven mutually supportive.
-Cezanne and Zola, Gertrude Stein and Picasso, Lee Krasner and Harold Rosenberg, all come to mind as examples of this symbiosis.
-The ACI residency program in Umbria is dedicated to creating an environment where artists and writers are able to pursue their craft in a focused manner, with possibilities for the incubation of their own interests and the opportunity to develop ambient dialogue in close proximity to one another.
+Consistently the collaboration between artists and writers has proven mutually supportive.
+Cezanne and Zola, Gertrude Stein and Picasso, Lee Krasner and Harold Rosenberg, all come to mind as historical examples of this symbiosis.
+The ACI residency program in Umbria is dedicated to creating an environment where artists and writers are able to pursue their craft in a focused manner, with possibilities for the incubation of their own interests and the opportunity to develop ambient dialogue in proximity to one another.

 Above: The terrace a few steps from our workspaces